2010phenix/Object.identical.js/README.md

 **Notes**

 * MIT-licensed.
-Please steal.
-Please improve.
-Please freely distribute.
+Take, improve, redistribute, repeat.
 * `JSON.stringify()` is required to be defined.

 **Objects**